antoineFrau/huffman-client-server/README.md

 ## Explain how does it work

-Start the Main file, and enter the number 0 then see the magic !
+Execute Main.java file, it will start the server Socket, and connect a client to it.

+Then you will be ask to enter a number, corresponding to the index of the file list send by the server.

+If nothing show and you need to enter the number just press 0, it will work anyway.
+Have Fun !

+(If you want a knew file just restart the program)

 ## TODO